optimisticlucio/comically-long-unicorn/README.md

-#About
+# Baba Boba - by Comically Long UnicoRn

+## About
-This is a game developed by our team - Comically Long UnicoRn.
+This is a game developed by our team - Comically Long UnicoRn.<br>

-Our team is built by 9 people who love gaming and this is the first game we made, ever.
+Our team is built by 9 people who love gaming and this is the first game we made, ever.<br>

-The theme of the Game Jam was "Bubbles" and with that, we created our game - "Baba Boba".
+The theme of the Game Jam was "Bubbles" and with that, we created our game - "Baba Boba".<br>

-This is a shop management game were we run a Boba drink shop where each time, a customer will come, and ask for a specific drink (with the option of a Tapioca topping).

-the player can grab the cup place it on the machine, and add the liquid and toppings he/she sees fit, and the customer will respond.

 The main Achievement of the game is that it was developed in less than 48 hours.
-It took the hard work of everyone on the Team.
+It took the hard work of everyone on the Team.<br>

+## Game Mechanics
+This is a shop management game where we run a Boba drink shop where each time, a customer will come, and ask for a specific drink (with the option of a Tapioca topping).<br>
+the player can grab the cup place it on the machine, and add the liquid and toppings he/she sees fit, and the customer will respond.<br>

-#The Game
+## The Game
-Link to the game:
+Link to the game:<br>
 https://optimisticlucio.itch.io/bababoba

-#Credits:
+## Credits:
-Rinat Dahan - Production
+Rinat Dahan - Production<br>
-Frenando Legarda Waismann - Development
+Fernando Legarda Waismann - Development<br>
-Elad Fisher - Development
+Elad Fisher - Development<br>
-Ron Ben-Atia - Sound
+Ron Ben-Atia - Sound<br>
-Reut Hai - Sound
+Reut Hai - Sound<br>
-Lital Bamnulker - Art
+Lital Bamnulker - Art<br>
-Maya Fisher - Art
+Maya Fisher - Art<br>
-Yaniv Sobol - Art
+Yaniv Sobol - Art<br>
-Liron Ziskind - Art
+Liron Ziskind - Art<br>